ParticipatoryOrgs/LLC-Delaware-Simple/README.md

 # LLC-Delaware-Simple

 This is a repository for simple governing documents for a Delaware LLC, used as root for more sophisticated forks.
+Part of the [ParticipatoryOrgs](https://github.com/ParticipatoryOrgs) Project

 ## Contents